High-quality and professional language school

 You can learn Spanish, French, German, and English on Lingoda.
 All courses follow the CEFR framework and you receive a certificate when you complete each level of a Lingoda course.
 Because it’s accredited by the German government, Lingoda’s language certificates are recognized by businesses, universities, and other institutions around the world.

 If you study consistently and review the lesson materials outside of class, Lingoda can definitely make you fluent.
-Practicing with native speakers is one of the best ways to become fluent in another language, and Lingoda makes this really simple and convenient.
+Practicing with native speakers is one of the best ways to become fluent in another language, and Lingoda makes this simple and convenient.
 Lingoda courses follow the CEFR framework and all of them will help you reach a high intermediate level.

 In terms of quality and convenience, Lingoda is definitely worth the money.
 It also offers more long-term benefits than other language schools, like certified and experienced teachers and language level certificates.
 Overall, Lingoda may be more expensive than other online language schools, but the value it provides easily justifies the cost.

 Lingoda classes are available 24/7, which means you can schedule them whenever it’s convenient for you.
-It’s best to book at least a week in advance though because some classes do fill up.
+It’s best to book at least a week in advance though because some classes fill up.
 If you don’t book in advance, the times and variety of classes may be limited.

 Lingoda is not a scam.
 It is a fully-accredited online language school that offers courses in Spanish, French, German, and English.
 There have been many complaints about the Lingoda Sprint being a scam, but these are usually written by people who fail to complete it.
 There is a lot of fine print with the Lingoda Sprint, so make sure you understand the rules before signing up.